Significant Disproportionality Frequently Asked Questions (FAQ)

 What is a risk ratio?

-Risk ratios analyze disparities for seven racial groups, comparing each group to all other students in the district or community school for each of the 14 categories of analysis.
+Risk ratios analyze disparities for seven racial/ethnic groups, comparing each group to all other students in the district or community school for each of the 14 categories of analysis.
 A risk ratio is a numerical comparison, expressed as a decimal, between the risk of a specific outcome for a specific racial group in a district or community school and the risk of that same outcome for all other students in the district or community school.

-Risk measures the likelihood of students in a racial group to receive a given educational outcome.
+Risk measures the likelihood of students in a racial or ethnic group to receive a given educational outcome.
 This is expressed as a percentage or proportion.
 For example, districts and community schools will calculate risk by dividing the number of Black students who are identified as students with disabilities by the number of all Black students enrolled in the district or community school, then multiplying by 100.
 If there are 40 Black students in the district or community school who are identified as students with disabilities, out of a total of 200 Black students in the district or community school, the risk of a Black student being identified as a student with a disability is 40 ÷ 200 x 100 = 20 percent.

-The risk ratio is calculated by dividing the risk of a Black student being identified as a student with a disability (20 percent) by the risk of all students of all other races being identified as students with disabilities (10 percent).
+The risk ratio is calculated by dividing the risk of a Black student being identified as a student with a disability (20 percent) by the risk of all students of all other races and ethnicities being identified as students with disabilities (10 percent).
 The risk ratio for Black students in the district or community school being identified as students with disabilities is 20 ÷ 10 = 2.00.
-Generally, a risk ratio of 1.00 indicates that students from a given racial group are no more or less likely than students from all other racial groups to experience a particular outcome.
+Generally, a risk ratio of 1.00 indicates that students from a given racial or ethnic group are no more or less likely than students from all other racial and ethnic groups to experience a particular outcome.
 A risk ratio of 2.00 indicates that one group is twice as likely as all other students to experience that outcome.
-In this example, a Black student in this district or community school is twice as likely to be identified as a student with a disability as compared to students of all other races in this district or community school.
+In this example, a Black student in this district or community school is twice as likely to be identified as a student with a disability as compared to students of all other races and ethnicities in this district or community school.

 Back to Top